Italy at the 2024 Summer Olympics: Competitors

 The following is the list of number of competitors in the Games.

-Note that reserves in field hockey, football, and handball are not counted:
+Archery

+Four Italian archers (three men's and one women's) qualified the recurve events; one women's qualified by winning a bronze medal and obtaining the last of two available spots as the highest-ranked eligible nation at the 2023 European Games in Kraków, Poland; and the men's team recurve qualified for the games through the 2024 European Archery Championships in Essen, Germany.

+Artistic swimming

+Italy fielded a squad of eight artistic swimmers to compete in the open team and women's duet events by virtue of the results of the five highest rank open teams, not yet qualified, at the 2024 World Aquatics Championships in Doha, Qatar.

 Athletics

 Italian track and field athletes achieved the entry standards for Paris 2024, either by passing the direct qualifying mark (or time for track and road races) or by world ranking, in the following events (a maximum of 3 athletes each):

+76 athletes were selected, 39 men and 37 women.